croedel/PiInfotainment/README.md

   6: [ [(8,0), (23,30)] ]
 }
 ```
+If you switch the monitor manually (e.g. by using the Webserver), the manually set status has precedence and "wins" over the automated scheduling.

 ### YAML file
 Per default, all pictures within the `PIC_DIR` directory tree get included.
 For a more fine grain control of which files shall get included in a certain directory, you can create a "magic file" named `.INFOTAINMENT.yaml` within a directory.